 Ecology

 Though small, Djibouti features some odd species, including the Grevy's zebra and the Somali ostrich.
-Lake Abbe and Day Forest National Park are two of the various protected places across the nation.
+Day Forest National Park and Lake Abbe are two examples of nationwide protected areas.

 Culture